Are you searching for a radio broadcasting software for your web radio?

 Was it easy to install?

-No...installing RadioDJ was not straightforward.
-You download the full program.
+Installing RadioDJ certainly requires extra steps.
+You first download the full program.

 Then, you need an external database.
 RadioDJ recommends MySQL or its popular fork MariaDB.